 The following generalization of Lemma \ref{th:one-dimensional} comes from Dubrovin's work \cite[Lecture 3]{dubrovin99} (see \cite[Section 2.4]{galkin-golyshev-iritani16} for an exposition in a language close to the one here; ours is a simplified version of their statement).

-\begin{lemma} If the quantum cohomology ring $(H^*(M),\ast)$ is semisimple (the direct sum of copies of $\bC$), then the quantum connection has unramified exponential type, and $(-1)^{\mathrm{dim}_\bC(M)}$ is the only eigenvalue of the regularized monodromies. \end{lemma}
+\begin{lemma} Suppose that the quantum cohomology ring $(H^*(M),\ast)$ is semisimple (the direct sum of copies of $\bC$).
+Then the quantum connection has unramified exponential type, and the regularized monodromy of each piece is $(-1)^{\mathrm{dim}_\bC(M)}$ times the identity. \end{lemma}

 \begin{proof} Unramified exponential type is obvious from Lemma \ref{th:quadratic-pole}.
-In this case there can be no odd degree cohomology.
-We assume that $\mathrm{Gr}$ is as in the proof of Lemma \ref{th:one-dimensional}.
+In this case there can be no odd degree cohomology, so we can assume that $\mathrm{Gr}$ is as in the proof of Lemma \ref{th:one-dimensional}.
 Write $\langle x_1,\dots,x_n \rangle$ for $n$-pointed genus zero Gromov-Witten invariants, so that

 As a special case of the divisor axiom,